naoki-tomita/object-extends/README.md

-# Object extentionn for JavaScript.
+# Object extention for JavaScript.

 Like Kotlin.